-Turnitin Score Lab Report Score <30% : All answers original Acceptable <30%: 90% similarity on one Automatic 0 on first offense.
-Student will be contacted by or more question responses the instructor regarding NFC Academic Honesty Policy.
-31-39 Report Grade minus 20% 40-49 Report Grade minus 30% >50 Automatic 0 on first offense.
+Turnitin Score Lab Report Score Any score 6% or higher: 90% Automatic 0 on first offense.
+Student will be contacted by the similarity on one or more sentences instructor regarding NFC Academic Honesty Policy.
+Second offense in written document, including direct will receive a 0 and be reported to Academic Affairs. quotes <10%: All answers original Acceptable 11-19 Report Grade minus 11-19% (will match actual Turnitin score) 20-29 Report Grade minus 20-29% (will match actual Turnitin score) >30 Automatic 0 on first offense.
 Student will be contacted by the instructor regarding NFC Academic Honesty Policy.
+Second offense will receive a 0 and be reported to Academic Affairs.